laowantong/paroxython/docs/md/taxonomy.md

 print("hello, world")
 ```

 For these reasons, choosing to root our taxonomy in the four basic notions of the typed lambda calculus should be seen more as a tribute than a formal commitment.
-For instance, like it or not, `var` will essentially bring together everything relating to the concept of assignment; `def` will accommodate not only lambda functions, but named ones, methods, generators and even classes; `call` will cover any call to anything with a `__call__()` method, which Python calls a callable (sorry); finally, `type` will welcome all types, without distinction of mutability.
+For instance, like it or not, `var` will essentially bring together everything relating to the concept of assignment; `def` will accommodate not only lambda functions, but named ones, methods, generators and even classes, defined in place or by importation; `call` will cover any call to anything with a `__call__()` method, which Python calls a callable (sorry); finally, `type` will welcome all types, without distinction of mutability.

 ### Imperative needs: `flow`